 - Sidewalk Chalk Words – Take some chalk outside and see how many words your students can write that contain the phonics sound.

 - Pancake Flip Phonics Style – Write words that contain the phonics sound on circles cut out from paper.
 Lay them word-side down on a table or the floor.
 Give your students a spatula and have them flip the “pancakes” over, saying the words as they flip them.

 - Hide-and-Seek Phonics – Your students write words that have the phonics sound in them on note cards or pieces of paper.
 While your students close their eyes or are out of the classroom, hide the note cards.
 They then have to “seek” the cards, reading the words as they find them.

 Turn some popular games into activities to teach phonics.
 They are a fun alternative to learning words with phonics patterns.

 - Memory Match – Write at least 5 pairs of words containing the phonics sound.
 Mix them up and flip them over.
-The goal is for your child to read and make all of the matches.
+The goal is for your students to read and make all of the matches.

-- TIC TAC TOE Phonics – Create a 3×3 grid and have your child fill each space with a word containing the phonics sound.
+- TIC TAC TOE Phonics – Create a 3×3 grid and have your students fill each space with a word containing the phonics sound.
 Then with a marker, play tic tac toe.
 You have to say the word before you can cover the space with an “X” or an “O”.